Prospective Applicants

 Due to the compressed and accelerated nature of the PA curriculum, competitive applicants must demonstrate a strong foundation in the basic sciences and an ability to successfully manage a challenging academic workload.

-Prerequisite courses must be taken at regionally accredited community colleges and/or universities.
+Prerequisite courses must be taken at regionally accredited universities or colleges and/or community colleges.
 The prerequisites indicate the minimum required; competitive applicants will generally apply with more than the minimum.

 • Applicants must complete all prerequisite coursework with a grade of C (2.0) or better by September 1 prior to the year of matriculation.
 All planned prerequisite coursework must be listed in the CASPA application transcript as "in progress."
 Advanced Placement (AP) or international baccalaureate (IB) credit will not be accepted to fulfill the prerequisites below.